Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 3. The predicted vs. actual vs. expected results of a marketing campaign could be constantly evaluated for ROI.
 4. Ticket Prices could be automatically updated on a tight interval for optimizing sales or revenue.

 There are lots of applications.
-Additionally, you could always write a wrapper within your system that runs a script using a simple batch script (A notepad file saved as .bat).
+Additionally, you could always write a wrapper (in windows) within your system that runs a script using a simple batch script (A notepad file saved as .bat).
 The following example runs and R script called _YourRScript.R_.

 ```r